 The main sites of the town are:

-which was built in the 11th century over the remains of an old Roman temple.
+Built in the 11th century over the remains of an old Roman temple.

-is a pretty Renaissance church which was built in 1550 just outside the town walls.
+pretty Renaissance church which was built in 1550 just outside the town walls.

 Santa Maria delle Grazie al Calcinaio is another Renassance church built at the end of the 15th century.